kai-vu/zorro/README.md

     - Else, we collect the descriptions of all neighboring parts in the same assembly for each candidate part.
 Then we return the similarities between the extracted part name and these texts.

 The text similarity function we use is the cosine similarity of TFIDF bag-of-words vectors.

+## Annotated Corpus
+We construct an annotated corpus from real aircraft engine maintenance logbooks.
+Each record in this dataset consists of an identifier, a free-text problem description, and the corresponding maintenance action.
+To support KG construction, we extract five diagnostic entities from each entry: problem type, faulty component, location, action type, and action part.
+These labels capture the essential information required for downstream semantic modelling.
+To establish ground truth, 500 records were manually annotated.
+These examples served as ten-shot in-context prompt demonstrations for GPT-4.1-mini, which annotated the remaining 5,669 records.
+All the annotation were then manually reviewed and corrected, yielding a fully validated corpus suitable as  a ground truth.

 ## Citation
 If you use the resources presented in this repository, please cite: